mlcommons/ck/docs/tutorials/common-interface-to-reproduce-research-projects.md

 cm update script reproduce-paper-micro-2023-016
 ```

-If you use Python and/or frameworks such as PyTorch and CUDA, you can create a new script with a template "python" or "pytorch" as follows:
+If you use extra frameworks and libraries such as PyTorch and CUDA, you can create a new script with a template "pytorch" as follows:

 ```bash
 cm add script my-research-project:reproduce-paper-micro-2023-016-2 \